 Kentucky 4-H Culinary Challenge

-The Culinary Challenge puts everything youth have learned about FOOD and NUTRITION to the test.
+The Kentucky 4-H Culinary Challenge puts everything teens have learned about food preparation and nutrition to the test.

 - Use creativity when preparing, combining and presenting food.